 Does the award provide any formal coverage of indirect costs?

-The total indirect costs for the duration of the award can be up to $12,000 per year for three years.
+The total indirect costs for the duration of the award can be up to $12,000 (8% of direct costs) per year for three years.

 Is there a salary cap for this award?